Do Handymen Need Insurance? Requirements by State (2026)

 This guide provides general information about insurance requirements based on publicly available sources.
 This is not legal advice.
 Insurance requirements vary by state, county, and city.
 Always verify current requirements with your state's contractor licensing board and consult with a licensed insurance professional for advice specific to your situation.

-Last verified: December 2025
+Last verified: March 2026

 Sources: State contractor licensing boards, Insurance Information Institute